shahzadq/dotts/packages/css-media-queries/README.md

     }
 })
 ```
-Operators are nested and accept arrays of properties (note within a single feature group (i.e. `{ minWidth: 100, maxWidth: 1000 }`), all features will be joined with an `and` operator).
+Operators are nested and accept arrays of properties (note: within a single feature group (i.e. `{ minWidth: 100, maxWidth: 1000 }`), all features will be joined with an `and` operator).

-#### Functional Syntax
+#### Function Syntax
-Using function syntax, to generatethe above query we would use:
+Using function syntax, to generate the above query we would use:
 ```ts
 import { createMediaQuery } from "@dotts/css-media-queries";